civictechdc/hackdc2025/docs/README.md

 - **Submitted:** 25 Jul 2025 14:04

 - **Submitter:** *Melanie Kourbage* — Association of Public Health Laboratories (APHL)

-- **Problem / Challenge:** “It is often difficult to locate comments from sister organisations on Regulations.gov, even when I know they submitted them… We strongly suspect that partner organisations made similar points, but verifying this is challenging.
+- **Problem / Challenge:** "It is often difficult to locate comments from sister organizations on Regulations.gov, even when I know they submitted them… We strongly suspect that partner organizations made similar points, but verifying this is challenging.
 For instance, CMS recently solicited comments via an RFI embedded in the CMS IPPS Proposed Rule for 2026.
 Approximately how many credible commenters made a similar point?
-Can we analyse the data to see how often those dataflows were referenced and produce a digestible report?”
+Can we analyze the data to see how often those dataflows were referenced and produce a digestible report?"

 - **Why It Matters:**

-  1. Gauge the importance of an issue for the public‑health community.
+  1. Locate other partner organizations that may have commented on similar rules.
-  2. Measure how engaged partner organisations are in the commenting process.
+  2. Measure how engaged partner organizations are in the commenting process.

-- **Desired Solution:** Search, aggregation, and reporting tools that identify commenters, quantify topic overlap, and produce clear comparative reports.
+  3. Identify emerging issues by analyzing how organizations are shifting focus.

+- **Need:** End‑to‑end entity‑resolution pipeline for normalizing, classifying, and grouping commenters by organizational type.

 - **Relevant Link:** [https://www.regulations.gov/document/CMS-2025-0028-0013/comment](https://www.regulations.gov/document/CMS-2025-0028-0013/comment)